FuelLabs/fuels-rs/docs/src/types/bech32.md

 # Bech32

-`Bech32` enables the use of addresses and contract ids in the bech32 format.
-It can easily be converted to, and from `Address` and `ContractId`.
+`Bech32Address` and `Bech32ContractId` enable the use of addresses and contract ids in the bech32 format.
+They can easily be converted to their counterparts `Address` and `ContractId`.

-These are the main ways of creating a `Bech32`:
+These are the main ways of creating a `Bech32Address` or `Bech32ContractId`:

 ```rust,ignore
 {{#include ../../../examples/types/src/lib.rs:bech32}}